 What classes can I take?

-Study abroad students may enroll in any class they desire under our specialized fields of study: Agricultural & Environmental Science, Food Science & Technology and Agro-Business & Food Business Management.
+Study abroad students may enroll in any class they desire under our specialized fields of study: Sustainable Agriculture & Management, Food Science & Technology, International Business, Environmental Science, and Digital Marketing.
 The only mandatory class for all study abroad students is the Greek Cultural Experience.

 Do I have to work on the farm or fields?